boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

   - /about.html
 ---

+News
+---
 - __03-2021__ Two papers accepted to Neural Compression Workshop @ ICLR 2021.
 - __03-2021__ Thrilled to share that I will be joining MIT as a graduate student this fall, advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/)!
-Huge thanks to Prof. Kautz, Prof. Hoque, Prof. Silenzio, Dr. Zaman, and Dr. Acharyya for the past three years of mentorship!
+Huge thanks to Prof. Kautz, Prof. Hoque, Prof. Silenzio, Dr. Zaman, and Dr. Acharyya!
 And sorry, CMU, Cornell, and UW :(
 - __12-2020__ Awarded Finalist for the [2021 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/#2020).

+About Me
+---
 Hi, I am Boyu, an incoming graduate student at MIT.
 I am honored to be advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/) at the [Affective Computing Group](https://www.media.mit.edu/groups/affective-computing/overview/).

 Currently, I am finishing my undergraduate study at the University of Rochester, pursuing an [Honors](https://www.cs.rochester.edu/undergraduate/degree-requirements.html) B.S. in Computer Science.
 At U of R, I am lucky to be advised by Professor [Henry Kautz](https://www.cs.rochester.edu/u/kautz/), Professor [Ehsan Hoque](https://hoques.com/), and Doctor [Vincent Silenzio](https://sph.rutgers.edu/concentrations/urban-global-public-health/faculty-member.php?id=36094).
 In the past, I have worked with Professor [Daniel Štefankovič](https://www.cs.rochester.edu/~stefanko/) and Professor [Aaron Steven White](http://aaronstevenwhite.io/).